druiz0992/cusnarks/README.md

 ```

 ## Example
-In this section we will go through an example on how to compile a circuit using [rust-circom][] to obtain a valid set of R1CS constraints and a valid witness, and how to call Cusnarks to compute the Trusted Setup and the Proof.
+In this section we will go through an example on how to compile a circuit using [rust-circom][] to obtain a valid set of R1CS constraints and a valid witness, and how to call cusnarks to compute the Trusted Setup and the Proof.

 ### Circuit Compilation
 Cusnarks provides a compiler [rust-circom][] to generate R1CS constraints and witness from a given circuit. [rust-circom][] is located in *$CUSNARKS_HOME/third_party_libs/rust-circom-experimental/*.